microsoft/beachball/README.md

 ### --message, -m

-custom message for the checkin (default: applying package updates)
+- for the publish command: custom message for the checkin (default: applying package updates)
+- for the change command: uses the given changelog msessage instead of prompting

 ### --no-push